ievapudz/Course_Work/README.md

 - [x] Determine the order of species that are taken into PyMDE for visualisation (answer: alphabetical order).
 - [x] Construct a simple neural network (a single layer perceptron) with tools from PyTorch package.
 - [ ] Construct another simple neural network (with a single hidden layer 1DCNN, RELU) with a softmax activation function as an output.
-- [ ] Automate model training process and separate modules to make the process adaptive to different architectures.
+- [x] Automate model training process and separate modules to make the process adaptive to different architectures.
+- [ ] Include loss functions in the definition of the model.

 ## References